Upper School Curriculum Guide

 - Musicianship for Performers

-The following courses require approval:
+The following courses require departmental approval:

 AP HOMEWORK GUIDELINES

-AP Music Theory: Students should expect to spend 30 minutes a day on written homework and/ or ear training.
+AP Music Theory: Students should expect to spend 30 minutes a day on written homework and/or ear training.
 They should be willing to spend up to 45 minutes, but after that marker, they needn't do more.

 DEPARTMENTAL POLICIES REGARDING ENTRY INTO HONORS/AP COURSES

-Admission into any of the Honors Ensembles is determined by audition in the fall.
+- Admission into any of the Honors Ensembles is determined by audition in the fall.
 A student already in one of the Honors Choirs is guaranteed a spot for the next year in an honors group providing they have maintained an A- or better in the previous year.
 The teacher reserves the right to re-audition and reconsider the admission of students with a lower grade.
-Admission to Honors Jazz Band is determined by audition at the beginning of the year and requires participation in another major music ensemble of the school (Wind Ensemble or Concert Choir).
-Admission to AP Music Theory is determined by a student’s previous work in the department or by interview to ascertain the student’s musical experience.
-The student’s math grades may also be considered.

 Curricular Sequence

-Both Wind Ensemble and Concert Choir can fit concurrently into a student's program.
+A combination of more than one performing ensemble fit concurrently into a student's program.
 While doing so creates a fuller daytime schedule, there is little evening commitment to these courses.
 In addition, additional electives in music or other departments can sometimes dovetail with the music ensembles, allowing students to take more than one elective in a single block.
+For students who are particularly interested in musical theater, many students take Choir along with a Drama class.

-There are also several non-performance based classes offered without prerequisites including listening and hands-on courses.
+There are also several non-performance-based classes offered without prerequisites including listening and hands-on courses.

 Courses